Atlas975/Notes/OperatingSystems/Paging.md

 	- **Register based page tables**: fast but limited capacity
 	- **Memory based page tables**: capacity limited by memory, slow access (these still need to go through the translation table)
 	- **Translation  look-aside buffer**: hybrid, maintain cache of page to frame translations, each entry only valid for single process
-- A common caching pattern is to cache an already accessed location or the ones adjacent to it as these are likely to be frequently accessed
 - Mappings such as for kernel processes may be pinned in the cache, pinning can free up space in mapping

 ![[Pasted image 20221213013402.png|450]]